Mariners' Church: 1971 renovations

-Commemorating those lost at sea
+Commemorating those lost on the Lakes

-Established to serve mariners, the church holds a Blessing of the Fleet every March for those going to sea, and a Great Lakes Memorial Service every November for those who have lost their lives at sea.
+Established to serve mariners, the church holds a Blessing of the Fleet every March for those going out on the Great Lakes, and a Great Lakes Memorial Service every November for those who have lost their lives on the Great Lakes.

 The church's bell tolled 29 times in November 1975 to mourn the loss of the freighter Edmund Fitzgerald; once for each of her 29 crew members.
 The church continued to hold an annual memorial, reading the names of the crewmen and ringing the church bell until 2006.

-The church is mentioned in Gordon Lightfoot's song "The Wreck of the Edmund Fitzgerald", which goes: "In a musty old hall in Detroit, they prayed in the Maritime Sailors' Cathedral.
-The church bell chimed 'til it rang 29 times for each man on the Edmund Fitzgerald."
+The church is mentioned in Gordon Lightfoot's song "The Wreck of the Edmund Fitzgerald": "In a musty old hall in Detroit, they prayed in the Maritime Sailors' Cathedral.
+The church bell chimed 'til it rang, 29 times, for each man on the Edmund Fitzgerald."
 In 1985, Lightfoot performed the ballad at the tenth memorial service for the Edmund Fitzgerald.
 After viewing the sanctuary, Lightfoot proclaimed to the congregation that he wrote the song under a false impression and would in future performances refer to the church as a "...rustic old hall..."
+On May 2, 2023, the day after Gordon Lightfoot's death, the church's bell tolled 30 times, once for each of the Edmund Fitzgerald's 29 crew members and once in memory of Lightfoot.

 On November 12, 2006, two days after the 31st anniversary of the sinking of the Edmund Fitzgerald, the church broadened its memorial ceremony to include the more than 1,000 lives lost on the Great Lakes.
 In 2006, the bell at Mariners' Church tolled eight times, not the usual 29: five times for the five Great Lakes, a sixth time for the St. Clair and Detroit rivers, a seventh for the St. Lawrence Seaway, and an eighth time for military personnel who died.